Pal (dog): MGM films

-During the course of filming, a decision was made to take advantage of a massive flooding of the San Joaquin River in central California in order to obtain some spectacular footage for the film.
-The female collie was still in training and refused to enter the raging waters created by the flood.
-Weatherwax was on the site with Pal and offered to have his dog perform in a five-stage shot in which Pal would swim the river, haul himself out, lie down without shaking the water off his coat, attempt to crawl while lying on his side and finally lie motionless, completely exhausted.
+Pal's big break into the movies came in 1943 during the filming of the Metro-Goldwyn-Mayer film Lassie Come Home.
+The studios had decided to use a show collie trained by Frank Inn in the movie.
+A decision was made to take advantage of a massive flooding of the San Joaquin River in central California in order to obtain some spectacular footage for the film.
 Pal performed exceptionally well and the scene was completed in one take.
-Weatherwax said director Fred M. Wilcox was so impressed with Pal during the sequence that he had "tears in his eyes."
+Owner/trainer Rudd Weatherwax said director Fred M. Wilcox was so impressed with Pal during the sequence that he had "tears in his eyes."
 In response, producers released the female collie and hired Pal in her stead, reshooting the first six weeks of the filming with Pal now portraying Lassie.
 Other sources say that the female collie was replaced because she began to shed excessively during shooting of the film in the summer.
-In any case, MGM executives were so impressed, they upgraded the production to an A film with full advertising support, top publicity and filming in Technicolor.
-Pal went through his paces with enthusiasm, rarely required multiple retakes, and did his own stunt work.